OpenSwitchNOS/openswitch-ops/docs/source_interface_user_guide.md

 tftp
 ```

--Verify that unconfiguring the source-interface from all the specified protocols.
+- Verify that unconfiguring the source-interface from all the specified protocols.
 ```
 ops-as5712# show ip source-interface